canonical/launchpad-manual/docs/user/explanation/translating-with-launchpad/index.rst

 .. meta::
-   :description: Complete guide to translating software with Launchpad
+   :description: Complete guide to translating software with Launchpad.

 Translating
 ===========